-However, only a small subpopulation of men with PCa have true hereditary disease (\geq 3 cases in the same family, PCa in three successive generations, or \geq two men diagnosed with PCa < 55 yrs).
-Hereditary PCa (HPCa) is associated with a six-to-seven-year earlier disease onset but the disease aggressiveness and clinical course does not seem to differ in other ways [13, 20].
-In a large USA population database, HPCa (reported by 2.18% of participants) showed a relative risk (RR) of 2.30 for diagnosis of any PCa, 3.93 for early-onset PCa, 2.21 for lethal PCa, and 2.32 for clinically significant PCa (csPCa) [21].
-These increased risks with HPCa were higher than for familial PCa (\geq two first- or second-degree relatives with PCa on the same side of the pedigree), or familial syndromes such as hereditary breast- and ovarian cancer and Lynch syndrome.
-With the father as well as two brothers affected, the probability of high-risk PCa at age 65 was 11.4% (vs. a population risk of 1.4%), and for any PCa 43.9% vs. 4.8%, in a Swedish population-based study [22].
+A small subpopulation of all men with PCa, regardless of ethnicity, have true hereditary PCa (HPCA), defined as \geq 3 cases in the same family, PCa in three successive generations, or \geq 2 cases in the same family diagnosed < 55 yrs.
+In a Swedish population-based study, the probability of high-risk PCa at age 65 was 11.4% (vs. a population risk of 1.4%), and for any PCa 43.9% (vs. 4.8%) if the father as well as two brothers were affected [25].
+HPCa was also, in a large USA population database, reported by 2.18% of participants, and showed a relative risk (RR) of 2.30 for diagnosis of any PCa, 3.93 for early-onset PCa, 2.21 for lethal PCa, and 2.32 for clinically significant PCa (csPCa) [26].
+On the other hand, recent data from the UK even suggest an inverse association between PCSM and a stronger family history, likely attributed to higher awareness of the risks and adherence to screening [27].
+For familial PCa, defined as \geq 2 first- or second-degree relatives with PCa on the same side of the pedigree, or familial syndromes such as hereditary breast and ovarian cancer and Lynch syndrome, the risk is lower [25].